 Like Dickinson students, guest students attending Dickinson programs from other colleges and universities must have health insurance coverage.
-However, non-Dickinson students are not
+However, non-Dickinson students are not covered under Dickinson's ACE insurance policy.

 Health Matters

 Medical Check-ups:

 Before leaving the United States, you should visit your physician, gynecologist, eye care specialist, and dentist.
 Make sure you are in good health before going abroad so that you can avoid any potential problems.